xavios/react-native-movie-app/README.md

 - add proper video playing for the trailer for the Squid Game
 - add profile with authentication as a next step
 - properly animated tab bar: [video](https://www.youtube.com/watch?v=GrLCS5ww030)

+---

+TODO for learning:

+- rewise routes, understand law of hooks